Testing and reviewing top selling gas grills for 2019, all under $500.

 Grates: Cast Iron

+This is our favorite gas grill under $500.
 We had no problem getting a nice sear on steaks and burgers.
 Almost all the grills we reviewed were able to do this, some more evenly than others.
-Where the Weber E-310 excelled was in its ability to slow cook.
-Our racks of ribs came out tender and smoky.
-It's sturdy design and quality materials make this a grill that will get the job done and stand the test of time.
+Where the Weber Spirit II really excelled was in its ability to slow cook.
+Our racks of ribs came out tender and smoky, thanks to the even-heating, consistent aluminum design.
+It's sturdy, made from quality materials, and a grill that will get the job done and stand the test of time.

 Price: Check Current Price